beginner-corp/docs.begin.com/src/shared/docs/en/guides/http-functions.md

 Your new route will automatically deploy to `staging`.
 If you are happy with `staging` you can click the "Deploy to Production" button to see it live on your production environment.

-> For more in depth instructions on how to provision new HTTP Functions, you can [checkout our docs here](https://docs.begin.com/en/http-functions/provisioning) or this [article on our blog](https://blog.begin.com/new-at-begin-add-and-manage-routes-via-manifest-file-24ced2e65a36).
+> For more in-depth instructions on how to provision new HTTP Functions, you can [checkout our docs here](https://docs.begin.com/en/http-functions/provisioning) or this [article on our blog](https://blog.begin.com/new-at-begin-add-and-manage-routes-via-manifest-file-24ced2e65a36).

 ---